Meet the Team

 Kristy Katsoris, MA, BCBA, LBS

-Kristy Katsoris is the founder of Compassionate Care ABA, where she is dedicated to delivering high-quality, in-home Applied Behavior Analysis (ABA) services to children with autism in Bucks County, PA.
-As a Board Certified Behavior Analyst (BCBA) and Licensed Behavior Specialist (LBS), Kristy brings extensive experience in early intervention, behavior modification, and parent training.
+Kristy Katsoris is the founder of Compassionate Care ABA and a Board Certified Behavior Analyst (BCBA) and Licensed Behavior Specialist (LBS) providing in-home ABA services to children with autism in Bucks County, PA.
+She specializes in early intervention, behavior support, and parent training.

-Her passion for individualized and compassionate care is deeply rooted in her personal journey as a mother of five, including four children on the autism spectrum.
-This lived experience strengthens her commitment to building meaningful skills, fostering independence, and empowering families throughout their ABA journey.
+As a mother of five, including four children on the autism spectrum, Kristy brings both professional expertise and lived experience to her work.
+She is deeply committed to compassionate, individualized, family-centered care that builds meaningful skills, promotes independence, and empowers families throughout their ABA journey.

 Lynnijah Golback, RBT